Edamame04/google_calendar_iCal/PROJECT_STRUCTURE.md

 ### Integration Testing:
 - CalendarApiConnector can be mocked for API testing
 - File export can be tested with temporary directories
-- End-to-end testing through MainCLI
+- End-to-end testing through G2iCal

 ## Benefits of Current Structure